vrishabcommuri/Laplacian-CNN-Super-Resolution/readme.md

 Applications such as Snapchat and Facebook provide streamlined platforms for sending images between users.
 However, due to the high volume of images transferred between users on these platforms, photos sent through these applications are either downsampled or captured at a lower resolution than the resolution of a user's camera.
 This facilitates lower transfer times for the sender, but results in inferior-quality photos for the recipient.

 ### Aim
-To address the limitations presented above, the use of a Laplacian Pyramid Super Resolution Network (LapSRN) is implemented to quickly upsample a downsampled or natively low-resolution facial image for a receiving user.
+To address the limitations presented above, the use of a Laplacian Pyramid Super Resolution Network (LapSRN) is implemented to quickly upsample a downsampled or natively low-resolution image for a receiving user.
 Allowing images to be transferred at an extremely low resolution reduces the cost of data transfer and improves latency for users.

 ### Methodology
 The methods that were utilized to complete this project are outlined in this section.